 The only exception is for cruises that do not leave South African waters as in a “Cruise to Nowhere”; “Mossel Bay Cruise” and Cruises from Durban to Cape Town and vice versa.
 For these cruises an official photo Identification is

 required – your PHOTO ID, Passport, or in the case of children, an original birth certificate is required.
+For some destinations passports are required to be valid for 6 months after your return from your cruise - please check with the relevant Embassy.

 South African passport holders do not require visas or vaccinations for Mozambique.
 Foreign passport holders will need to obtain a visa at a cost of US $25.
 This can be obtained on board and does not have to be prearranged.